jbakse/compform_site/content/test/index.md

 ## Example Assignment

-Practice coding by modifying the examples above as described.
+Practice coding by modifying the examples above as described. {intro}

 ### Modify the Triangle Example{difficulty}